 Relocation and installation of gas, water, and sewer lines on the N. Water end of the project

-Obtaining blasting permit for use of a borrow pit off Scotty Parker Road; trucks will access this quarry from SR 109, not Scotty Parker Road
+Blasting is expected to begin in July at the borrow pit off Scotty Parker Road; trucks will access this pit from SR 109, not Scotty Parker Road

 Installation of concrete bridge bases on the undeveloped property where the new road is going